Ralph Johns

 Port 5678 is not clearly documented as to it's use in the Apple Articles.
 It is in fact where the invites are sent and received.

 A server called "SNATMAP" (snatmap.mac.com to give it it's full name) also becomes involved at this point.
+(Edit 2024:- Snatmap is/was an SIP server - see far right about SIP and VoIP under the Glossary about handshaking.)

 This server does one job during Audio only and Video chat invites.
 When you send an invite, this server does the negotiating between the two computers and tells them which ports are available for use.
 As soon as you click on the invite window to make a choice of Accepting, Blocking or Text chatting it immediately hands over to Port 5060 in Panther and Tiger (iChat 2 and 3).